nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 }
 ```

-If you need to do argument validation, you can also override the `validateArgument` command, which is run after all arguments have been set.
+If you need to do additional argument validation, you can also override the `validateArgument` command, which is run after all arguments have been set.

 #### Arguments